-Grant related to assets of EUR 25,000 thousand mainly represents financial contributions received from KfW within the framework of the BSTN project for the construction of a new power transmission line (see note 9).
+Grant related to assets of EUR 25,000 thousand mainly represents financial contributions received from KfW within the framework of the BSTN project for the construction of a new power transmission line.
 The financial contribution is not repayable unless the Group misuses the funds received or seriously jeopardizes the implementation of the project.